Ask 100 writers how to write more effectively and you’ll get at least 101 different pieces of advice.

 If you structure and write your text to take into account all the peculiarities of this hard-to-please reader, the chances are your writing will connect with them.

-Your words will get past all their grumpiness and intolerance and you will have won yourself a satisfied reader and perhaps a potential customer.
+Your words will get past their grumpiness and intolerance and you will have won yourself a satisfied reader.
+And who knows, perhaps a potential customer.

 So my writing advice to you is clear and simple.